jackhkmatthews/node-standup-parser/README.md

 A JavaScript class for parsing `standup.txt` files into JSON.

-This project was used as a learning tool for Behaviour Driven Development with Mocha and Chai (tests can be ran with `npm test`), istanbul and logging.
+This project was used as a learning tool for logging and Behaviour Driven Development with Mocha, Chai and istanbul (tests can be ran with `npm test`).

 This class is used within other projects where SOON_ standup data is required.
 For example projects which generate SVGs (as seen above) based on SOON_'s daily standups.

 ### Installation

-`node-standup-parser` can be installed as a node-module by adding `"standup-parser": "git://github.com/jackhkmatthews/node-standup-parser#v[VERSION_NUMBER]"` to the dependencies in you `package.json` file and running `npm install`.
+`node-standup-parser` can be installed as a node-module by adding `"standup-parser": "git://github.com/jackhkmatthews/node-standup-parser#v[VERSION_NUMBER]"` to the dependencies in your `package.json` file and running `npm install`.

 ### Usage